Signs of Emotional Manipulation : 5 Ways to Stop Emotional Manipulation

 1. Don’t Accept an Easy Apology

 An emotional manipulator will always be ready with an automatic apology on their lips.
-To avoid manipulation, don’t accept their apology immediately.
+To avoid emotional manipulation, don’t accept their apology immediately.
 Confront them with your feelings on the matter and ask questions.

 2. Listen to Your Gut